yudan121/XMR/README.md

 ### Setup

-Dta and results related to the above experiments are publicly available.
+Data and results related to the above experiments are publicly available.
 See **Step 2** for download links.
 Follow below steps for reproduction:

 #### 1. Clone this repository
 ```bash